walterhiggins/WMPJS/book-outline.md

 The *later()* function above won't execute because the *scheduled* task for running that function is canceled when we call *clearTimeout( scheduled )*.

-Although setTimeout() is not part of the Javascript Language, it is provided with web browsers and Node.js and it's implemented in ScriptCraft too.
+Although setTimeout() is not part of the JavaScript Language, it is provided with web browsers and Node.js and it's implemented in ScriptCraft too.
 A common mistake when using *setTimeout()* is to assume that the delay is in seconds rather than milliseconds.

 ### A fireworks show
 I promised you a fireworks show at the start of this chapter.
 A single firework which launches isn't much of a show is it?
 Let's fix that.
 The next step is to change our code so that it launches many fireworks with a 2 second gap between each launch.
 Change your fireworkshow.js so it matches the following listing: